AkhilR121/React-Practice/src/teams.md

 Teams Leads code will be reviewed by me.

 If you have type errors, please consult your team first.
-If you can't figure it, team lead can let me know.
+If you can't figure it out, team lead can let me know.